Compensation and refunds

 No, there are no direct trains from Edinburgh to Leeds.
 However, you can still find the best train options using the TrainPal Train Journey Planner.
 Simply enter your departure and arrival stations to see all available train services and plan your trip

-Edinburgh to Leeds trains are generally punctual, but delays or disruptions can happen due to weather, strikes, and other factors.
-With Train Journey Planner, finding a train timetable for your trip is simple.
-Enter your departure and arrival stations to view a detailed schedule of available trains.
-Provide your travel details to find the best routes, connections, and train times.
+While Edinburgh to Leeds trains are usually on time, delays or disruptions may occur due to weather, strikes, and other factors.
+Finding a train timetable for your trip from Edinburgh to Leeds is easy with Train Journey Planner.
+Simply enter your departure and arrival stations to get a detailed schedule of available trains.
+Input your travel details to discover the best routes, connections, and train times.

 Typically, you should plan to arrive at the station 15-20 minutes before your train is scheduled to depart.
 However, the size of the station and your familiarity with it can affect this timing.
 For larger or less familiar stations, leaving home earlier can help reduce stress and ensure a more relaxed journey.